Thursday, May 22, 2025 • Welcome to the 100% Nonsense-Free Zone!

 The takeaway

-One moment things are working fine; the next, your computer might not even boot up.
+One moment, things are working fine, the next, your computer might not even boot up.
 Take my word for it.
+Don’t rely on data recovery unless it’s a recovery from a backup.
+This is especially true when your computer uses an SSD, which is the case for virtually all computers nowadays.

 Share what you just read!